FAQs

 2

-MAP Differential is designed for high school seniors through college students who want to use their college years intentionally and build a strong foundation for early career success.
+MAP Differential is designed for college students who want to use their college years intentionally and build a strong foundation for early career success.
 It is especially valuable for students who are motivated but unsure how to differentiate themselves, students who want structured guidance, and students who want to build confidence in communication, professionalism, and workplace readiness.

 What makes MAP Differential different from other career programs?